- College Public Safety

 The Commuter Lounge in Loveridge Hall has a refrigerator, microwave, toaster, and utensils for student use.

-To reserve a room for a student group, or for help planning a campus event, please contact Josh Merrick in Student Life.
+To reserve a room for a student group, or for help planning a campus event, please contact the Student Life Office.
 Once your event/fundraiser is approved and your room is reserved, your event will be added to the online Portland Campus calendar.
 It's recommended that you wait to begin advertising your event and/or fundraiser until it has been approved and you have a room reserved.

 The Information Technology staff provide technology support and service to faculty, staff, and students on campus.